 The body is made up of many types of cells.
 Normally, cells grow, divide, and produce more cells as needed to keep the body healthy and functioning properly.
 Sometimes, however, the process goes wrong and cells become abnormal, forming more cells in an uncontrolled way.
 These extra cells form a mass of tissue, called a growth or tumor.
 Tumors can be benign, which means not cancerous, or malignant, which means cancerous.

-Cervical cancer is cancer that starts in the cervix, the lower, narrow part of the uterus.
-Most cervical cancers are caused by a virus called HPV.
+The cervix is the lower part of the uterus, the place where a baby grows during pregnancy.
+Cervical cancer is caused by a virus called HPV.
 The virus spreads through sexual contact.
-Most women's bodies are able to fight HPV infection but sometimes the virus can lead to cancer.
-You're at higher risk if you smoke, have had many children, use birth control pills for a long time, or have an HIV infection.
-Vaccines can protect against several types of HPV, including some that can cause cancer.
+Most women's bodies are able to fight HPV infection.
+But sometimes the virus leads to cancer.
+You're at higher risk if you smoke, have had many children, use birth control pills for a long time, or have HIV infection.

 Cervical cancer may not cause any symptoms at first.
 Later, you may have pelvic pain or bleeding from the vagina.
 It usually takes several years for normal cells in the cervix to turn into cancer cells.
 Your health care provider can find abnormal cells by doing a Pap test to examine cells from the cervix.
 You may also have an HPV test.
 If your results are abnormal, you may need a biopsy or other tests.
 By getting regular screenings, you can find and treat any problems before they turn into cancer.